Massive PE Resuscitation

 - CTPA has >95% sensitivity for segmental or larger PEs and ~75% for subsegmental

-- More useful if the CXR is abnormal (V/Q scan is difficult to interpret)
+- More useful if the CXR is abnormal (V/Q scan is difficult to interpret in these cases and indertiminate result more likely)

 - Arrange sequential V/Q scan ±lower limb Doppler u/s or CT venogram if doubt remains